QuonnorGraygar/cba-data-viz/README.md

 # Generating a Stat Block for the Calculus Baseline Assessment

+In the preprint *Understanding Dimensions of Student Readiness from a Calculus Baseline Assessment through Semi-Automatic Text Analysis and Clustering*, we introduce a diagnostic tool that is intended to gauge the level of preparedness for students who are beginning their first undergraduate calculus course.
+The results gathered by this tool allow for the formation of a multi-dimensional view of student readiness through qualitative coding of ``explain your reasoning'' prompts that are paired with multiple choice questions.
+The codes are categorized into a taxonomy that gauge and observe various student behaviours.
+Manually coded responses are used as a training set for the fitting of a gradient boosting machine model, which automatically codes additional responses at a fixed cost.
+Compared against a manual coder's assessment of a held-out validation, the automatic coder averaged over $80\%$ matching accuracy.
+Using these qualitative codes as vector dimensions, $k$-clustering of student demographic allows for the visualization of theoretical student archetypes that exist within a large first-year undergraduate math class.
+These visualizations are made possible using spider plots.

 This repository allows you to have your calculus readiness gauged based on your performance on the calculus baseline assessment (CBA).
+Note that the machine learning models used to classify your text responses were trained on a dataset consisting of approximately 500 responses from a first year undergraduate course held during the 2022-2023 academic year at a large reserach-intensive public Canadian Univeristy.
+As such, the model may not be weel-tuned to responses outside of this specific context.

 In order to properly use this repository, it is recommended that you follow the steps as outlined below:

 1. Read the `cba_files/cba_assessment.pdf`.
 2. Complete the assessment by drafting two files: `cba_example/cba_mc_submission.txt` and `cba_example/cba_text_submission.txt`.